samaniego-erwin/logger/README.md

 ```

-Here is an example of a failed test.
+Here is an example if a failed test.
 The `expected` value in the unit test was modified to generate a mismatch.
 ```
 er@ers-MacBook-Air-2 Python % python3 logger/test_logParser.py
 F.